 Walnut Juglans regia

-Also known as: English walnut, Persian walnut, common walnut (UK)
+Also know as: English walnut, Persian walnut, common walnut (UK)

 J. regia, a mid-sized tree, is native from southeast Europe to the Himalayas and north to central Russia.
 It has been introduced in western Europe as well, so that it has been extensively naturalized in France and the UK.
 Naturalization of the tree began early in many regions - it is thought to have been brought to western Europe by the Roman Empire.
 In the United States, J. regia is very widely planted, particularly in the state of California.